 Briefs for each monologue task will be sent out one week before the test date to help you prepare for your test.
 A Patient Summary Sheet will be sent out 24 hours before the test (for the consecutive monologue into LOTE task).

 The different question types in the knowledge test are marked in different ways.
 Multiple choice, match, drag and drop questions are automatically marked by the testing system.
-Short answer, long answer and essay questions are marked by at least two examiners based upon detailed marking guidelines.
+Short answer, long answer and essay questions are marked by at least two trained examiners based upon detailed marking guidelines.

 Candidates will receive overall scores for each section of the test, as well as a total score.